Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Introduction

 \section{Introduction}

-Diffusion processes have been in the center of attention of the statistical analysis of stochastic processes for a long time due to their various fields of application, e.g.\ meteorology, genetics, financial mathematics and neuroscience.
-However, in many related works the diffusion coefficient is assumed to be nondegenerate.
-In the following, we focus on the nonparametric estimation of the invariant density and the drift of a multidimensional diffusion $\Z=(Z_t)_{t\geq0}=(X_t,Y_t)_{t\geq0}=(\X,\Y)$, assuming a continuous record of observations is available.
-More specifically, $\Z$ is governed by the stochastic differential equation (SDE)
+Diffusion processes have been in the center of attention of the statistical analysis of stochastic processes for a long time due to their various fields of application, e.g.\ meteorology, genetics, financial mathematics and neuroscience. { A standard assumption often imposed for the in-depth investigation is the strict ellipticity of the diffusion operator.
+In particular, this regularity condition (together with other assumptions) allows to verify helpful analytical tools such as the existence of a spectral gap.
+However, the nondegeneracy assumption excludes many processes which are of great importance for applications, { for an overview see e.g.\ \cite{ditlevsen2019}}.
+A prominent example are so-called \emph{stochastic damping Hamiltonian systems}, which are often interpreted as a model for the coupled velocity $\Y$ and position $\X$ of some object.} More specifically, one considers a multivariate diffusion process $\Z=(Z_t)_{t\ge0}=(X_t,Y_t)_{t\ge0}=(\X,\Y)$, which is governed by the stochastic differential equation (SDE)